-What if the cure for coronavirus is worse than the disease?
+What will happen after coronavirus?
+What if the cure is worse than the disease?
 What if after COVID-19 we have COVID-21, COVID-35 and COVID-42?
-How will coronavirus change the world?

 Lockdowns, flight bans, school closures, contact tracing – coronavirus has changed society in ways inconceivable twelve months ago.
 What will our world look like after the pandemic?